MechanicalRock/aws-cfnresponse-checker/README.md

 --clean-print
 ```

-> Regions is optional, default is all regions.
+> `--regions` is optional, default is all regions.
 >
 > Remove `--clean-print` to print accounts and regions

 ## Testing

+If you are using the `AssumeRole` mechanism, you can configure a test to identify issues and validate that you have fixed any problems

 1. Create a `accounts.json` file like so in the tests folder.